Tamaqua, Pennsylvania

 Central to Tamaqua’s renewal efforts is its vibrant downtown core, which underwent a remarkable transformation several years ago with the implementation of a streetscape project, creating a more walkable area for residents and visitors.
 Mayor Gerace describes, “Small business is what we push, we’re not a popular area for chain restaurants or any big corporate businesses.
 Downtown is surviving and thriving off of small business.”

 Visitors strolling through the heart of the community will encounter an eclectic mix of establishments, from antique stores and boutiques to pizzerias and tattoo parlors, along with essential services like hair salons and banks.
-The recent addition of two new microbreweries, Stoker’s Brewing Company and Revere Brewery, further enhanced the appeal, along with the introduction of a grocery store to the area.
+The recent addition of two new microbreweries, Stoker’s Brewing Company and Revere Brewery, further enhanced the appeal, along with the recent renovation of the popular Boyer Food market.

 Economic Development Efforts